Please read this entire document carefully before beginning your exam!

 cat command from their original location.

 Obtaining the contents of the proof files in any other way will result in zero points for the target machine.
-This includes any type of web-based shell.
+This means a web shell or RDP session is not sufficient.

 Control Panel Submission